 Google App Campaign

 Alongside Facebook’s ad solutions are Google App Campaigns.
-Google App Campaigns let advertisers create ads where people can download an app directly from an ad.
-App Campaign ads – and all the settings available for Google App Campaigns – are designed expressly to generate app installs, such as for mobile gaming online.
+Google App Campaigns let advertisers create ads where people can download an app directly from an ad. in addition, App Campaign ads and Google App Campaign settings are designed expressly to generate app installs.
+These include, for example, mobile gaming online.

 You can use other campaign types, like display ads and even text ads, to advertise mobile gaming online.
 But, the conversion rates for those campaigns are terrible compared to App Install Campaigns.
-You are way more likely to get people to install an app if they only have to make a couple of clicks.
+You are more likely to get people to install an app if they only have to make a few clicks.

 Takeaways for Mobile Gaming Marketers